lightec-xyz/zkBTC-Security/README.md

 #### Escalating the Depth Requirement

-It seems not profitable to spend at least 25% of all total-net hashing power just to make a fake deposit of a small amount.
-The attacker, however, no double will try to stuff as many transactions as possible into one block and hope to deposit all of them successfully.
+It seems unprofitable to spend at least 25% of the total net hashing power to make a fake deposit of a small amount.
+The attacker, however,  will attempt to stuff as many transactions as possible into one block and hope to deposit all of them successfully.

-To counter this measure, we keep the count of deposit transactions per block and escalate the depth requirement once a certain limit is reached.
+To counter this measure, we keep the count of deposit transactions per block and escalate the depth requirement once a specific limit is reached.

 #### An Even More Aggressive Attacker

 In the above discussion, we assume the attacker uses *new* hashing power instead of drawing the *existing* mining power to compute the attack.
 This way, the mainnet is generating new blocks at a relatively steady rate.
-However, if a very powerful attacker can turn some existing hashing power to attack zkBTC, then the rate at which the mainnet produces new blocks will be slowed down.
+However, if a potent attacker can turn some existing hashing power to attack zkBTC, then the rate at which the mainnet produces new blocks will be slowed down.
 And our analysis is impacted.
 This is the typical `p vs q` situation in the original [Bitcoin Whitepaper](https://bitcoin.org/bitcoin.pdf).

 Nonetheless, our security architecture does not rely on the actual block interval.
 We use the expected 10 minutes and then `allowance` to handle any variation.
-So if the supposed situation does happen, then instead of invalid deposits being accepted, valid deposits might get declined as the checkpoint depth requirement cannot be met, but only temporarily.
+If the supposed situation were to occur, then instead of invalid deposits being accepted, valid deposits might be declined as the checkpoint depth requirement cannot be met, but only temporarily.

 To recover from this situation, the mainnet must have mined blocks faster than the 10-minute expectation to compensate for the 'lost depth'.
 This could happen a while after the attacker has stopped without gains, or more honest hashing power joins the mining as their owners see the opportunity or the difficulty adjustment results in a lower difficulty due to a prolonged average block interval and hence faster block mining.

 #### Revisiting the Free Depth from Consensus

-To be specific, let's assume the checkpoint is very deep already and there are lots of free depth.
+Let's assume the checkpoint is very deep already, and there are lots of free depth.
 The adversary manages to mine 25 blocks in the fork chain, with the timestamp manipulated so that the computed interval `interval = (section_end_timestamp - checkpoint_timestamp) / nb_blocks` is close to 10 minutes.
-Then the adversary could have all those free depth to meet the checkpoint depth requirements.
+Then, the adversary could have all those free depths to meet the checkpoint depth requirements.
 Of course since 25 blocks have been in the fork chain, the transaction depth requirement is also meet for transactions not too large.
 Can he get away?
-Not if we simply apply the consensus rule that any block's timestamp cannot be more than 2 hours in the future of the network adjusted time.
+Not if we apply the consensus rule that any block's timestamp cannot be more than 2 hours in the future of the network adjusted time.
 Since there is *no* network adjusted time in the context of ZKP, we consider using the median timestamp of the past 11 blocks plus their average interval multiplied by 6. (see [issue #4](https://github.com/lightec-xyz/zkBTC-Security/issues/4)).
-Specifically, we cap the timestamp of the last block used to compute the average interval, to the value calculated as `median(timestamp of the past 11 blocks) + average block interval(the past 11 blocks) + 2 hours`.
+Specifically, we cap the timestamp of the last block used to compute the average interval to the value calculated as `median(timestamp of the past 11 blocks) + average block interval(the past 11 blocks) + 2 hours`.

-Now assuming the fast block generation (one block per `r` minutes, `r < 10`) has been lasting for `h` hours (`60h` minutes) since the checkpoint, and the adversary has `x%` of hashing power of all honest miners combined.
+Now, assuming the fast block generation (one block per `r` minutes, `r < 10`) has been lasting for `h` hours (`60h` minutes) since the checkpoint, and the adversary has `x%` of hashing power of all honest miners combined.
 The adversary will have to spend `max(D, 25) * r / (x/100) = 100mr/x` minutes to mine at least 25 blocks, where `m` denotes `max(D,25)`.
-The estimated checkpoint depth, assuming he is able to instantly compute the proof, would be `(100mr/x + 60h) / maniputed_interval`.
+The estimated checkpoint depth, assuming he can instantly compute the proof, would be `(100mr/x + 60h) / maniputed_interval`.
 Since the adversary manipulated the timestamp to get additional 2 hours, we have `maniputed_interval = (2 + h)*60/(60h/r) = r(2+h)/h`.
 Finally, the estimated checkpoint depth is `(100mr/x + 60h) / (r(2+h)/h) = (100mr/x + 60h)h/(r(2+h))`.

 Yet the adversary could only prove `60h/r + 25` blocks.